TimoGuy/solanine_vulkan/etc/engine_upgrade.md

             - [x] ~~Show "would you like to save your changes?" when making a material copy and when opening a different material to edit.~~
             - [x] Prevent changing or copying materials if the material params are dirty.

-- [ ] "Reflection" imgui panel.
+- [f] "Reflection" imgui panel.
     - [ ] Install https://github.com/Csabix/imgui/tree/master/auto
     - [ ] Setup the struct, then run `ImGui::auto(...)` on the struct!
-    - [ ] Check to see if cglm types are supported
+    - [x] Check to see if cglm types are supported
-    - [ ] Add support to them if not!
+        - [ ] It looks like it's easy to implement, if you just copy the implementation of glm.

 - [ ] Rename "Character" to something else
     - [ ] Then, import all of the jolt physics stuff into pch!
 That way "JPH::Character" doesn't need a differentiation!